What are nutritional needs and diets for a teenager?

 If your teenager is carrying a few extra kilos, it’s very important that you approach the matter sensitively.
 Discourage them from following fad diets, which may offer short-term weight loss but might mean they end up quickly putting the weight back on again.
 These sorts of diets also often lack the necessary vitamins and minerals.

 Instead, encourage your teen to cut back on unhealthy foods and exercising more.

 7. If your teen is underweight

 If you think your teen might be underweight, check using the NHS healthy weight calculator.

 If they are underweight, it’s tempting to try to get them to bulk up with cakes, chocolates and fizzy drinks, but this is more likely to get them to increase their body fat rather than their lean body mass.
 Instead try adding healthy snacks into their diet, like peanut butter on toast or fruit milkshakes.

-Remember that these are just a guideline (as the name suggests!) and they don’t take individual activity levels into account or the timing of growth spurts.
+Remember that these are just a guideline for teenage calorie intake (as the name suggests!) and they don’t take individual activity levels into account or the timing of growth spurts.

 |Girls||11-14 years||15-18 years|